 We have not yet generated any revenue from product sales.
 All of our revenue to date has been derived from license fees, milestone payments and research, development, manufacturing and other payments received from collaborations, primarily with Sanofi, and, to a lesser extent, from grant payments received from the National Cancer Institute.
 In the future, we may generate revenue from a combination of product sales, license fees, milestone payments and research, development and manufacturing payments from collaborations and royalties from the sales of products developed under licenses of our intellectual property.

-We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of license fees, research, development and manufacturing reimbursements, milestone and other payments from collaborations, and the amount and timing of payments that we receive upon the sale of our products, to the extent any are successfully commercialized.
+We expect that any revenue we generate for the remainder of the year ended December 31, 2014 will fluctuate quarter to quarter as a result of the timing and amount of license fees, research, development and manufacturing reimbursements, milestone and other payments from collaborations.
+Additionally, to the extent that any of our products are successfully commercialized, we expect that any revenue generated in the future will also fluctuate quarter to quarter as a result of the amount and timing of payments that we receive upon the sale of our products.
 We do not expect to generate revenue from product sales until 2015 at the earliest.
 If we or our collaborators fail to complete the development of our product candidates in a timely manner or obtain regulatory approval for them, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.